Ichikawamisato

 Ichikawamisato (市川三郷町, Ichikawamisato-chō) is a town located in Yamanashi Prefecture, Japan.
-As of 1 June 2019, the town had an estimated population of 15,799 in 6679 households., and a population density of 210 persons per km².
+As of 1 June 2019, the town had an estimated population of 15,799 in 6679 households., and a population density of 210 persons per km^{2}.
 The total area of the town is 75.18 sqkm.

 Geography

 Ichikawamisato is located in south-central Yamanashi Prefecture at the southern end of the Kofu Basin.
 The Fuefuki River and the Kamanashi River flow through the town, which contains the confluence where these rivers join to form the Fuji River.